Model quality in football: Quantifying the quality of an Expected Threat model: Theoretical results

 The derived results can be combined to obtain one bound on the error of the estimated Expected Threat values.
 The following theorem is a direct consequence of the derived propositions.
-As discussed in Section~\ref{subsec: value iteration algorithm}, the assumptions for this theorem are naturally satisfied during application.
+As discussed in the beginning of this section, most assumptions for this theorem are naturally satisfied during application.

 \begin{theorem} Let $xT$, $g$, and $T$ denote the quantities of the true Expected Threat model with $M$ game states, and let $\widehat{xT}^{(k)}$, $\hat{g}$, and $\hat{T}$ denote the quantities of the estimated Expected Threat model with $k$ iterations of Algorithm~\autoref{alg: iterative algorithm vectorized}.
 Assume that $\|T\|_\infty<1$ and $\|\hat{T}\|_\infty<1$.
 Then, with probability $1-\alpha$, the error of the estimated model is bounded by